plklinh/ECON599_Team1_AlbertaElectricityConsumption/README.md

 - **normalize_2020_predictions.py** produces various AIL forecasts for 2020.
 Output to **forecasted_2020_data.csv**

+- **refit_model.py** has code to demonstrate how to refit a new model using more data and parameters from a pretrained model

 - **CrossValidate_FB_Prophet.ipynb** has older version of some functions and model specifications.
 This file is to illustrate how cross validation can be done using FBProphet.
 It is not necessary to run this.

 ### 3. Visualizations